 Nitrate-containing medications are also known to be very volatile.
 The prototype of this group, nitroglycerin, is stored in dark-colored, air-tight glass containers, to keep their potency.
 Amyl nitrate is packaged in glass ampules covered with protective cloth and is used as an inhalant after crushing the ampule using your fingers.
 The liquid inside the ampule will be absorbed by the cloth and vapors are then released ready for inhalation.

 Nitrites and nitrates have to undergo a series of biochemical reactions in order for it to become active as vasodilators.
-First off, the nitrate containing group has to be cleaved from the parent molecule.
+First off, the nitrate containing a group has to be cleaved from the parent molecule.
 While some medications, such as nitroprusside, readily release their nitrate group, others require the help of enzymes.
 Particular examples of which are glutathione S-transferase and aldehyde dehydrogenase.
 These two are known to be key in the release of nitric oxide from nitroglycerin.

 Once the nitric oxide is released, it then binds with guanylyl cyclase and activates it.
 The activation of this enzyme leads to the formation of cGMP, a second messenger essential to the relaxation of smooth muscle cells.